tidwall/buntdb/README.md

 Transactions run in a function that exposes a `Tx` object, which represents the transaction state.
 While inside a transaction, all database operations should be performed using this object.
 You should never access the origin `DB` object while inside a transaction.
 Doing so may have side-effects, such as blocking your application.

-When a transaction fails, it will roll back, and revert all chanages that ocurred to the database during that transaction.
+When a transaction fails, it will roll back, and revert all changes that occurred to the database during that transaction.
 There's a single return value that you can use to close the transaction.
 For read/write transactions, returning an error this way will force the transaction to roll back.
 When a read/write transaction succeeds all changes are persisted to disk.

 ### Read-only Transactions
 A read-only transaction should be used when you don't need to make changes to the data.
 The advantage of a read-only transaction is that there can be many running concurrently.